best-practice-and-impact/qa-of-code-guidance/book/data.md

 Digital data risk becoming inaccessible as technology develops and commonly used software changes.
 Long term data storage should use open or standard file formats.
-There are [recommended formats](https://www.ukdataservice.ac.uk/manage-data/format/recommended-formats.aspx) for storing different data types, though we suggest avoiding formats that depend on proprietary software like SPSS, STATA and SAS.
+There are [recommended formats](https://www.ukdataservice.ac.uk/manage-data/format/recommended-formats.aspx) for storing different data types, though we suggest avoiding formats that depend on proprietary software like SPSS, STATA, and SAS.

 Short term storage, for use in analysis, might use any format that is suitable for the analysis task.
 However, most analysis tools should support reading data directly from safe long term storage, including databases.